prysmaticlabs/documentation/website/docs/prysm-usage/staying-up-to-date.md

 Next, we recommend backing up any important important folders such as your beacon node data directory and the validator wallet is important.
 You can simply make copies of the directories and keep them safe in case the downgrade process goes wrong.

-Next up, run our database rollback command to make sure your database is going to be compatible with your new version:
+Next up, run our database rollback command to make sure your database is going to be compatible with your new version.
+Find the folder where your `validator.db` file lives (it is in your wallet directory under a folder called `direct` or `derived`), then run:

 ```
-prysm.bat validator db migrate down --datadir=\path\to\your\validatorwallet
+prysm.bat validator db migrate down --datadir=\path\to\folder
 ```

 Then, find the Prysm version you wish to run from our [releases page](https://github.com/prysmaticlabs/prysm/releases), such as v1.0.5, then run the command `set=USE_PRYSM_VERSION=v1.0.5`.